opendocsg/slw-judgments-backfill/2018_SGHC_236/report.md

  (c) Whether the district judge erred in finding that there was no reasonable cause.

-22     The Court of Appeal in _Haliffie bin Mamat v Public Prosecutor and other appeals_ [2016] 5 SLR 636 (“ _Haliffie_ ”) at [31] has cautioned that the role of the appellate court “is not to re-assess the evidence in the same way a trial judge would”.
+22     The Court of Appeal in _Haliffie bin Mamat v Public Prosecutor and other appeals_ <span class="citation">[2016] 5 SLR 636</span> (“ _Haliffie_ ”) at [31] has cautioned that the role of the appellate court “is not to re-assess the evidence in the same way a trial judge would”.
 As highlighted in _Haliffie_ at [32], the appellate court is restricted to considering:

  (a) whether the assessment of witness credibility is “plainly wrong or against the weight of the evidence”;